Finishes and Clear Coats

 We narrowed down our options to three products that meet all these requirements.
 It is understandable that not everybody can afford high end finishes so we also take into account different price points, while ensuring long lasting finishes that are amazing to the eye.

-We proudly use PPG automotive clear coat products on our drums.
-The same product used by major automotive companies, as well as paint and body shops found everywhere around the world.
-It goes on in few coats, dries ultra hard, protects form UV, and is capable of enduring years of punishment if left outside in the elements.
+We proudly use TCP Global and PPG automotive coating products on our drums.
+The same product used by major automotive and musical instrument companies, including but not limited to: DW, Yamaha, Gretsch, SJC, Fender, Gibson, Jackson, Ibanez, basically the big boys!
+It cures ultra hard, protects form UV, and is capable of enduring years of punishment if left outside in the elements.
 Essentially, the hardware on your drum will rust and fall off the shell long before the finish wears away due to the elements.
 Ensuring that your drum will become a family heirloom.
 The kind of finish you want on your drum when you take in on the road.
 Metal Lacquer

 Not to be confused with a standard lacquer, metal lacquers are used solely for the purpose of applying mirror gloss shine to metals based on copper or iron.
 We use Behlen metal lacquers because they are specifically formulated to resonate with metals used in musical instruments.
 But to give you an impression of its durability, you will find it used on bells attached to the deck of naval ships, meaning it has to contend with many years of sea air, salt and sunlight corrosion.
 Basically made to last and last.